 Kim Kardashian Shows Off Her Curves On Sweet Date Night With Hubby Kanye West — Pics

+Ooh la la.
 Kim Kardashian treated Kanye West to another birthday date night and obviously looked super sexy for her hubby!
-It looked like the lovebirds jetted away for a romantic getaway!
+Wearing a skin-tight outfit and sexy kimono dress, she dropped jaws.
+The lovebirds jetted away for a romantic getaway to Tokyo!

 Kim Kardashian has already made Kayne West‘s 40th birthday a milestone to remember with an incredible family trip to the Bahamas.
 She took things to the next level and flew Yeezy away on another vacation!
 The couple cuddled up in a sultry Snapchat as Kim posed in front of Kanye for a mirror selfie.
-The 36 year-old looked incredible in skin-tight green pants and a tan tank.
-It seemed like Kim and Kayne might have flown to somewhere in Asia, maybe Japan?
+The 36 year-old looked incredible in sparkly skin-tight green pants and a tan tank.
+Kim and Kayne flew to Tokyo, Japan for a trip just the two of them.

 Kim has definitely been spoiling Kanye for his big b-day this year.
 She wrote him the sweetest message on her Instagram on his actual birthday, June 8.
 “Happy Birthday babe I love you so much!
 You inspire me every day to be a better person!
 I’m so grateful for you ❤️,” she captioned a photo of them walking hand-in-hand.
 These two have always had us swooning!
 She even rented an island for the “Famous” rapper to celebrate on with his family and friends.